albill/albill.github.com/_posts/2018-01-30-review-of-bandwidth.md

 I also appreciated the the novel moves to center stage real world issues that we're all living through right now: global warming, climate refugees, the subversion of democracy.
 In that regard, the world felt very real though, I must say, somewhat optimistic (even with half of California being a burned husk in it) since it is supposed to be an unknown number of decades in the future.
 As a technologist and hacker, I would have liked more detail in some of the technical issues or aspects raised in the book but I recognize that these can often detract from overall story.

 I definitely recommend this book and I think it shows significant growth for Peper as an author from "Cumulus," as much as I really enjoyed that book at well.

+*Note*: I was given a pre-release copy of this book for the purposes of review.
+I am not so shallow that it destroys my ability to review the book, I hope.